 Notes on the Geography of Senegal: Gorée

 The western tip of Africa has a convenient hook, the Cape Verde Peninsula.
 It projects about 25 miles into the Atlantic and with the downward-facing hook creates a bay providing good shelter most of the year.
 Gorée Island sits here, sheltered but offering nothing else to mariners: no water except from summer rains, no fuel, no food--nothing except a refuge.
 Refuges can be handy, however, and among Europeans the Portuguese, as usual, found this one first.
 They held the island from 1444 to 1677--uninterrupted for the first 173 years and then spoiled by some intervals of Dutch rule.
 From 1677 the place was French, with some bits of British rule, until 1959.
-Through these centuries the island's great virtue was as a safe place to hold slaves pending their shipment west.
-With the abolition of slavery in the early 19th century, Gorée Island lost its primary value, and the French gradually moved two miles west, to the town of Dakar on the Cape Verde Peninsula.
+Through these centuries the island's economic value was as a safe place to hold slaves pending their shipment west.
+With the abolition of slavery in the early 19th century, Gorée Island lost this value.
+The French gradually moved two miles west to the town of Dakar on the Cape Verde Peninsula.
 Gorée slept all the more soundly when the colonial government in 1944 declared it a historical monument and forbade new construction.

 The name Gorée is a corruption of the Dutch Goedereede, "good bay," which may refer to the sheltered waters here but more directly hints at Dutch homesickness and another island of Goedereede, this one just south of Rotterdam.
 Senegal's Goedereede is a tiny place, 350 meters by 800.
 The northern part is a low terrace; the southern, a basalt mountain.
 The slab on the left here is a French fort.
 The tower atop the mountain is a memorial to slavery.
 The unusual palm tree at the base of the mountain is, of course, a disguised cell-phone tower.
 Wonders never cease.